samirxnova/XRPrompt/README.md

 > *"Simplicity is the ultimate sophistication"* - Leonardo da Vinci

-Xplicit embodies this philosophy by combining cutting-edge blockchain technology with an intuitive, conversational interface that makes XRP transactions as easy as sending a text message.
+XRPrompt embodies this philosophy by combining cutting-edge blockchain technology with an intuitive, conversational interface that makes XRP transactions as easy as sending a text message.

 <br>